EMachad0/feedbacks_app/README.md

 ## CLI helpers

-For testing the API a lightweight script wrapper is provided, it prints a pretty JSON response to STDOUT.
+For testing the API, a lightweight script wrapper is provided, it prints a pretty JSON response to STDOUT.

 Examples: